filecoin-project/filecoin-docs/content/en/reference/general/overview/index.md

 - [Estuary](https://estuary.tech) allows uploading and storing content on the Filecoin network directly from your browser.
 Allows anyone with public data to store and retrieve using a few API calls.
 - [**Slate.host**](https://slate.host) - a storage application on Filecoin to collect, organize, and link files together and share them, listed on [Product Hunt here](https://www.producthunt.com/posts/slate-f195dcdd-18e2-4dc2-8c70-45208ccbb862) on Github at [filecoin-project/slate](https://github.com/filecoin-project/slate/)
-- [ChainSafe Files](https://files.chainsafe.io/) - Dropbox-style UI, login with Oauth or general Metamask
+- [ChainSafe Files](https://files.chainsafe.io/) - Dropbox-style UI, login with OAuth or general Metamask
 - [File.video](https://file.video/) - video hosting with decentralized transcoding from LivePeer
 - [Starling Framework for Data Integrity](https://www.starlinglab.org/)
   - to securely capture, store and verify human history